Lorenzo Valla: Life

+Valla died in Rome.
+He was originally buried beneath the monumental bronze Lex de imperio Vespasiani behind the altar of Saint John Lateran.
+His tomb and epitaph were last seen by Seyfried Rybisch in 1570.
+In 1576, Pope Gregory XIII, a staunch believer in the Donation of Constantine, had them destroyed when he removed the bronze to the Palazzo dei Conservatori.
+Today, there is a memorial to Valla in the Lateran.

 Reputation

 Older biographies of Valla give details of many literary and theological disputes, the most prominent one with Gianfrancesco Poggio Bracciolini, which took place after his settlement in Rome.
 Extreme language was employed.
 He appears as quarrelsome, combining humanistic elegance with critical wit and venom, and an opponent of the temporal power of the Catholic Church.

 Luther had a high opinion of Valla and of his writings, and Robert Bellarmine called him "Luther's precursor".
-Erasmus stated in his De ratione studii that for Latin grammar, there was "no better guide than Lorenzo Valla."
+Erasmus stated in his De ratione studii that for Latin grammar, there was "no better guide than Lorenzo Valla".

 Works

 On the Donation of Constantine

-Between 1439 and 1440 Valla wrote the essay, De falso credita et ementita Constantini Donatione declamatio, which analyzed the document usually known as the Donation of Constantine.
+Between 1439 and 1440, Valla wrote the essay, De falso credita et ementita Constantini Donatione declamatio, which analyzed the document usually known as the Donation of Constantine.
 The Donation suggests that Constantine I gave the whole of the Western Roman Empire to the Roman Catholic Church.
 This was supposedly an act of gratitude for having been miraculously cured of leprosy by Pope Sylvester I.

 From 1435 to 1445, Valla was employed in the court of Alfonso V of Aragon, who became involved in a territorial conflict with the Papal States, then under Pope Eugene IV.
 This relationship possibly motivated his work; in any case, he was put on trial before the Catholic Inquisition in 1444, but was protected from imprisonment by the intervention of Alfonso V.

 Valla demonstrated that the internal evidence in the Donation told against a 4th-century origin: its vernacular style could be dated to the 8th century.
 Valla argued this thesis in three ways: